-Studio Voltaire will reopen with the first solo exhibition of William Scott (b.1964, San Francisco) outside of the USA – the first significant survey of his 30–year practice.
+Studio Voltaire reopens with a major exhibition of William Scott – the first significant survey of the artist’s prolific 30–year practice.

 Studio Voltaire’s opening programmes have received support from Cockayne Grants for the Arts (The London Community Foundation).

 Scaffold podcast 53: William Scott & Sarah Calendar Meyer, 5 January 2022

 Scaffold is a podcast hosted by Matthew Blunderfield, featuring fortnightly interviews with architects, artists & designers.
 For this episode, Blunderfield discusses the work of William Scott, a self-taught artist based in Oakland, California.
 Scott works out of a gallery and studio called Creative Growth that advances the inclusion of artists with developmental disabilities.

 William Scott: Praise Frisco, 21 December 2021